alantech/alan/README.md

 make bdd testfile=bdd/spec/001_event_spec.sh
 ```

-To run a single test group use the line number the `Describe`:
+To run a single test group use the line number corresponding to a `Describe`:
 ```
 make bdd testfile=bdd/spec/001_event_spec.sh:30
 ```